 homes and cars where children with asthma live.

-How to reduce the risk of infection with enteroviruses:
+Tips to reduce the risk of EV-D68 infection

-Wash hands often with soap and water for 20 seconds, especially after
+Wash hands often with soap and water for 20 seconds.

 Disinfect frequently touched surfaces, such as toys and doorknobs, especially if someone is sick.